devicetree-org/devicetree-specification/source/devicetree-basics.rst

 Property Names
 ^^^^^^^^^^^^^^

-Property names are strings of 1 to 31 characters from the following set of characters.
+Property names are strings of 1 to 31 characters from the characters show in :numref:`property-name-characters`

 .. tabularcolumns:: c J
 .. _property-name-characters: